czadikem/Autiboy-Linux/Fedora-SilverBlue/AutiboyCloud-Home.md

 `sudo nano /etc/group`

-### paste this in at bottom of file fis found at https://blog.2to.fun/en/posts/install-docker-in-silverblue/
+### paste this in at bottom of file fix found at https://blog.2to.fun/en/posts/install-docker-in-silverblue/

 `docker:x:998:autiboy`